flutter/website/src/docs/development/platform-integration/platform-views.md

 ### Performance

 Hybrid composition on Android works best on Android 10 or above.
-On lower versions of Android, the Flutter UI can appear slower while the native view is rendered on the screen.
+On lower versions of Android, the engine makes a device-host-device copy of the Flutter texture.
+This results in a reduction of frame per seconds (FPS) of the Flutter UI.
-This overhead is due to the synchronization of Flutter frames to the Android view system.

 To mitigate this issue, we recommend that you avoid displaying the native view while an animation is taking place in Dart.

 For example, you could use a placeholder such as capturing a screenshot of the native view and rendering the placeholder while the animation is happening.